imixs/open-bpmn/README.md

 For development with Eclipse Theia the expected version is ">=10.11.0 <13".
 For that reason we tested with following version 12.22.10.

+### How to update the pom version

+Bumping the version number of OpenBPMN you can use a script.

+* First create an issiue in bugzilla
+* Next you can use the script changeVersion.sh

+Specify the old and the new version like this:

+	changeVersion.sh <oldVersionString> <newVersionString>"

+Example:

+	$ cd git/org.eclipse.bpmn2-modeler
+	$ ./scripts/changeVersion.sh 1.5.1-SNAPSHOT 1.5.2-SNAPSHOT

+Finally commit your changes